 Located in the town of Skógar, you can also find tasty places to stop for a quick lunch without going too far out of your way.
 Gosh knows I get pretty hangry.

-Learn about sneaker ways, find basalt columns, and of course, dip your feet into eroded volcanic rocks.
+Learn about sneaker waves, find basalt columns, and of course, dip your feet into eroded volcanic rocks.
 Don’t forget to spy the small cave and check out the rock formations.

 When visiting Reynisfjara, signs will warn you that volatile waves can sneak up on you.
 Some are deadly.
 Use your best judgment and leave room between you and the waves.